ARMAND PART II

 She’d ran about 2.5 miles before giving out.
 When he made his turn to run back up the hill, he said, “Johnson, get on my back!”
 He carried her uphill all the way back up to the house!

 She wondered at the difference in his mood since she’d left him at the lake house earlier.

-She watched him.
-He was as focused as a chef.
-She loved how he precisely removed all the outer leaves of romaine, leaving only the tender hearts for the salad.
+She watched how he precisely removed all the outer leaves of romaine, leaving only the tender hearts for the salad.
 He was grilling swordfish, with a side of risotto.

 Armand opened a bottle of delicious oaky chardonnay…her personal favorite.
 She set the red aside and sipped the white.

-They were having fun while he cooked and Sam set dishes for them on the bar where they would eat since there was no dining table or chairs.
+While He cooked Sam set dishes for them on the bar where they would eat since there was no dining table or chairs.

 Donna Summer’s Once Upon A Time album was playing on the stereo.